jkomoros/prompt-garden/README.md

 - `arguments` - The object of name -> value pairs to set.
 These variable names should not include a namespace.
 Internally they will be prefixed with the `arg:` namespace.
 - `block` - The sub-seed that will be evaluated where the environment will have `name=value`.

+#### call

+Calls a procedure that was defined by `function`.

+Semantically this is just a let-multi to set parameters and then execute the function seed-reference, but it communicates intent better.

+Required parameters:
+- `arguments` - The object of name -> value pairs to set.
+These variable names should not include a namespace.
+Internally they will be prefixed with the `arg:` namespace.
+- `function` - The sub-seed refererence to the `function` to execute.

 #### store

 Stores a value in the long-term key/val store.